Pigeon Forge Weekend Guide

 After a long day of traveling, a night of relaxation mixed with a little fun is in store.
 The Island is the perfect one stop shop.
 Enjoy a nice family dinner at one of the great restaurants like Timberwood Grill, Margaritaville, or Paula Deen’s Family Kitchen.
 Afterwards, relax by the Island fountains and enjoy the show, take a ride on the Great Smoky Mountain Wheel, or let the kids play in Arcade City or the Island Adventure Mirror Maze.

 Start off with a big breakfast to get everyone fueled up for a big day.
 Mama’s Farmhouse is the perfect choice.
 Their family-style breakfast will definitely curb any hunger and kids 5 and under eat free.
-Next, park your car at Patriot Park and take the Fun Time Trolley out to Dollywood for a fun filled day.
+Next, park your car at Patriot Park and take the Mass Transit Trolley out to Dollywood for a fun filled day.
 The trolley will drop you off and pick you back up at the end of your day for a very nominal fee.
-Cap off the day with dinner and a good time at Dixie Stampede.
+Cap off the day with dinner and a good time at Dolly Parton’s Stampede.

 If you are lucky enough to have a 3-day weekend: